koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 With Declarative Programming, you write what you want to do rather than how you want to do it.
 How to do is a job for a compiler, not for you.

+TODO: it's not clear
 It also create an abstraction layer that is declarative.
-It hides a underlying layer how to do it so a compiler can optimize the underlying layer.
+It hides an underlying layer how to do it so a compiler can optimize the underlying layer.
-In addition to that, you can define primitives on the declarative layer as domain logic layer.
+In addition to that, you can define primitives in the declarative layer as domain logic.
 So it makes possible to provide a high level abstraction.
 -->